The Best Turkey Breed For Your Homestead

 - Ready to butcher in 4 to 6 months, depending on how large you want them and how well they are fed.

-- There is no arguing over the size of the finished carcass and copious amounts of white meat on these birds.
-They can top out at 40 to 50+ pounds for a mature tom…although you’ll want to butcher before that so he’ll fit in your oven!
+- There is no arguing over the size of the finished carcass and generous amounts of white meat on these birds.
+They can top out at 40 to 50 pounds for a mature tom… although they may not fit in the oven!